janekb04/job_system/README.md

 This repository contains a job system.
 It is essentially a library which is supposed to aid in multithreaded programming. **EXPERIMENTAL AND NOT READY FOR PRODUCTION USE**.

+## A note on stability and performance

+This project is currently in the very early stages.
+It has been tested on an arm64 CPU (with a memory model weaker than x86) and seems to work - it doesn't segfault after many hours of running.
+Still, as it always goes with lock-free code, it is likely that some synchronization bugs are still present.
+Currently, the executable runs a test which calculates the overhead of launching and waiting for a job compared to a function call.
+It seems to be around `20ns` per call on the test CPU (Apple M1 Pro).
+This is less than the latency of a fetch from main memory, which is the performance goal of the project.

 ## Usage

 Simply declare functions as jobs, by making them return a `job<ReturnType, IsNoexcept>`.